vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-This mode is almost identical like the Single Tab mode, except it shows you all available buffers.
+This mode is almost identical to the Single Tab mode, except it shows you all available buffers (from all tabs and unrelated ones too).
 Some of keys presented in the Single Tab mode are not available here.
-The missing ones are `f` and `c` - as they are coupled tightly with the current tab.
+The missing ones are `f` and `c` - as they are tightly coupled with the current tab.

 #### Add Mode